melihov87/blog_flask/README.md

 Automatically binds containers so that the Flask application can interact with Elasticsearch.

-Dockerfile:
+Dockerfile: <br>
-A script that describes the steps to create a Docker image of a Flask application.
+A script that describes the steps to create a Docker image of a Flask application. <br>
-Basic steps:
+Basic steps: <br>
-    Uses a basic Python image.
+    Uses a basic Python image. <br>
-    * Sets the necessary dependencies from requirements.txt .
+    * Sets the necessary dependencies from requirements.txt . <br>
-    Copies the source code of the application to the container.
+    Copies the source code of the application to the container. <br>
-    Launches the Flask application.
+    Launches the Flask application. <br>
-Example of sections:
+Example of sections: <br>
-    FROM python:3.9: Basic image.
+    FROM python:3.9: Basic image. <br>
-    COPY . /app: Copy project files.
+    COPY . /app: Copy project files. <br>
-    RUN pip install -r requirements.txt : Installing dependencies.
+    RUN pip install -r requirements.txt : Installing dependencies. <br>
-    CMD ["python", "app.py "]: Launching the application.
+    CMD ["python", "app.py "]: Launching the application. <br>

 mypy.ini: